- Life & Money

 Is a money market account right for me?

 It depends on your financial goals.
 A money market account might be ideal for an emergency fund or for money you’re setting aside for a near-term goal.
-Again, pay attention to interest rates and minimum balance requirements when searching for a money market account.
+But pay attention to interest rates and minimum balance requirements when searching for a money market account.

 Take the next step.